choace0427/sellscale-backend/README.md

 10. Make sure that setup worked by running two tests.

-- **Run Unit Tests**: Run all the unit tests by typing `source .envtesting && python -m pytest --cov=src -v`.
+- **Run Unit Tests**: Run all the unit tests by typing `source .testing.env && python -m pytest --cov=src -v`.
 There should not be any failures.

 - **Boot Up Local API**: Run the API locally by typing `flask run`.
 You can then hit the endpoints using Postman.